Vinnysv/BATCH-OLD-USB-UPDATE/README.md

 This script updates Adobe Acrobat Reader DC and then updates Windows to a specified target release version and product version.
 The script is intended to be run as an administrator.

 # Usage
-Download the windows-update.bat and windows-update.ps1 files from this repository.
+Download the Run-Me.bat and windows-update.ps1 files from this repository.
-Run windows-update.bat as an administrator.
+Run Run-Me.bat as an administrator.
 Script Details

 # The script performs the following actions: